 It’s a good idea to design business cards that you can easily hand out to friends, family, and potential customers.

 Compared to sending an email, giving out a business card will leave a lasting impression – and your customers will have something of yours to hold on to.

 To create your personal business card, give this a try: choose a pre-made template, then add the images, text, and color scheme that you want.

 Manage Childcare and Work

-Looking for tips on creating a balanced lifestyle as a mother?
-Turn to Major League Mommy!
+Looking for tips on creating a balanced lifestyle as a mother and mompreneur?
+Stay tuned to Major League Mommy!
 Check out the blog today for essential parenting resources and life tips.